Mashhad railway station

+Following the 2024 Varzaqan helicopter crash, it was renamed in memory of the late President Ebrahim Raisi.

 Design and Opening

-Mashhad railway station was opened by Pahlavi II and his Shahbanoo Sorayya Esfandiari on May 2, 1957, with the arrival of the royal train.
+Mashhad railway station was opened by Mohammad Reza Shah and Queen Soraya Esfandiary-Bakhtiary on 2 May 1957, with the arrival of the royal train.

-Since Khorasan is the land of Ashkanians and Parthians and Mashhad is close to the original capital of them (Parten Nesa), this structure was designed inspired by Parthian architecture (Hatra Palace).
+Since Khorasan is the land of the Parthians and Mashhad is close to their original capital (Parten Nesa), this structure was designed inspired by Parthian architecture (Hatra Palace).

 The station has an elongated plan with two rows of oval concrete columns on two axes, and a wavy roof is mounted on them.
 There are two wide side columns inside the space.
 The result of this design was an open and integrated interior space, which the sequence of columns, the contrast of concrete and glass, and how the light enters from inside, added to the splendor and sense of peace of the space.
 Upon entering, this building greets the travelers with a suspended and huge ceiling, and then passing through an array of columns, it reaches a hall with a high arch, which creates greatness in the viewer's mind.

 Mashhad railway station has been the most prominent building belonging to contemporary architectural trends in Mashhad.